macports/macports-base/gsoc15-portfile/README.md

 # port-create

 ## Installation
-tcllib and jq is now require to run port-create, to install, use
+tcllib and jq are now required to run port-create, to install, use

     $ sudo port install tcllib
     $ sudo port install jq